 <header>

 without the need of divs.
 In regards of accessibility nested divs won't mean much because they're ignored, just there for styling purposes.
 Although not using unnecessary elements will keep your code more maintainable and easier to work on for others.
-Aside these everything looks great and happy coding :)0 - @andykallianSubmitted about 2 years ago
+Aside these everything looks great and happy coding :)0 - @andykallianSubmitted over 2 years ago

 Hello!